Updated: Aug 25

 The Gesta Hammabirgemsos ecclesiae pontificum (1073 AD; Adam of Bremen, Deeds of the Bishops of Hamburg) is another source for the Saxon Irminsul.
 It draws on an early 9th century source (which I will include below).
 Please note, Adam wrote in Old Saxony.

 The Irminsul was NOT a Palm Tree.
 The most common view today is that the Irminsul was a palm tree, which palm trees do not grow in Northern Germany or Old Saxon lands.
 Some wrongfully believe the Irminsul was at the Externsteine relief site.
 William Teudt (a Nazi, not an archaeologist) was the first to come up with this theory in 1929 and he gave no evidence for his theory.
 No contemporary sources of the Irminsul state that it was at the Externsteine.
 Extensive archaeological studies of the Externsteine have failed to yield any material evidence for its use as a sacred site between Mesolithic and pre-Christian times.
 Thermoluminescence dating of fire sites shows that the site was occasionally used as a rock shelter in Saxon times, but that it was not a major place of worship.
 Today it is generally accepted by historians that the Externsteine site and relief (the christian rock carving at the Extersteine) has nothing to do with the Irminsul.
 Eresburg is 45 kilometers (28 miles) away from the Externsteine. [see footnote 2 below for support for this paragraph.]
-And really modern Asatru, the Irminsul was a fucking Palm Tree?
+And really modern Asatru, the Irminsul was a Palm Tree?
+The Christian relief at the Extersteine was made over 200 years after the Irminsul was destroyed, and is most likely a bench or a chair in the crucifixion scene, praising Christ.
 Sigh...
 I often complain of Modern Asatru and its lack of scholasticism, this is one of its worst unsupported beliefs for sure...
 (Not to mention applying it to tribes outside of the Saxons in itself is asinine.)
-Eresberg doesn't have any body of water on it, while the Extersteine in Heathen times had a stream/river next to it (which in modern times has been damned into a lake, not there in Heathen times.)
+Eresburg doesn't have any body of water on it, while the Extersteine in Heathen times had a stream/river next to it (which in modern times has been damned into a lake, not there in Heathen times.)
 Therefore, the claim of a christian miracle of water miraculously appearing takes out of consideration the site with a river next to it.
 A little research (on site and off-site) goes a long way.